Transfer Requirements

 - Cornell Course: MATH 1910 (Calculus for engineers)

-- Essentially a second course in calculus.
+- Essentially a second course in calculus (taught at the level of calculus 2).
 Topics include techniques of integration, finding areas and volumes by integration, exponential growth, partial fractions, infinite sequences and series, tests of convergence, and power series.
 Note: if you received a score of 5 on the AP Calculus BC exam you have met this requirement.
-If you received a score of 4 you are still eligible to apply but may need to take a placement exam if you are admitted.
+Scores lower than 5 will not be accepted, even if your current institution has granted you credit.

 - Cornell Course: MATH 1920 (Multivariable calculus for engineers)